Diet and nutrition

 The ketogenic diet is a medical treatment carried out under the supervision of a dietitian and an epilepsy specialist.
 It is a diet that should not be started

 unsupervised.
 At present the ketogenic diet is mostly used with children whose epilepsy is not responding to AEDs.
-Dietary treatments for adults are also available on a limited basis in the UK.
+However, it is becoming more widely available for adults.

 Can any foods trigger seizures?